 There is preliminary evidence to suggest that omega-3s may protect against dementia and improve mental function.
 In one study, older people with a diet high in omega-3 fatty acids had a lower risk of developing Alzheimer's disease.
 More research is necessary to confirm the association.

-More research is needed to determine whether or not omega-3s could help reduce the risk of colon cancer, breast cancer, and advanced prostate cancer.
+More research is needed to determine whether omega-3s could help reduce the risk of colon cancer, breast cancer, and advanced prostate cancer.
 The American Cancer Society recommends a diet that includes fish, but the organization does not endorse omega-3 supplements for cancer prevention.

 The best source of omega-3 fatty acids is fish, though different fish have different levels.
 Top choices are salmon, mackerel, herring, lake trout, sardines, anchovies, and tuna.
 The American Heart Association recommends at least two servings a week of fish, which is 3.5 ounces of cooked fish or ¾ cup of flaked fish.